dgaff/personal/README.md

 I will strive for a balance.
 I will ask you to do the same.

-## Ok, what is something most people don't know about me?
+## Ok, what are some things people don't know about me?

 You made it this far.
 So here are a couple of nuggets.

 1. I've been airborne in a car.
 Twice.
 As a teenager.
 Both times were brief but memorable.
 2. I've been electrocuted multiple times.
 It's a hazard of playing with electronics.
 The worst was a 10,000 volt HeNe laser power supply.
 I'm not sure how that didn't kill me.
 I'm a lot more careful now!
-Fun fact: being shocked by AC feels different than being shocked by DC.
-It's a "tickle" vs. a "zap" in case you were wondering.
+Fun fact: being shocked by AC (alternating current - what comes out of the wall plugs) feels different than being shocked by DC (direct current - what comes out of batteries).
+AC is a "tickle" and DC is a "zap" in case you were wondering.
+That laser power supply was a 10,000 volt zap that *really* hurt.
 3. I journal constantly.
 Journalling is one of the ways I think and process things.
 4. I sing a lot.
 I'm not that great, but I love music.
 5. I wanted to be a mad scientist inventor as a kid.
-I read books about Tesla and Edison and dreamed about building labs for investing.
+I read books about Tesla and Edison and dreamed about building labs for inventing.
 I've actually kind of done this in real life, but I have more plans. :evil-laughter:

-# Life Philosophy: Let The Mountain Take You
+## Life Philosophy: Let The Mountain Take You

-I love to ski, and I have a philosophy of life to share with you as an analogy.
+I love to ski.
+This is how I view life:

 *When you first learn to ski or snowboard, you fight the mountain.
 A beginner skier snowplows.
 A beginner snow boarder rides the back end of the board.*

-*Then as skiers and boarders learn to turn, they being carving wide turns to control speed and descent, and they meander down slowly.
+*Then as skiers and boarders learn to turn, they begin carving wide turns to control speed and descent, and they meander down slowly.
 This takes a lot of energy because they're still working against the mountain.*

 *The turning point for a skier or boarder is when you learn to let go...when you learn to stop fighting the mountain.
 This is the point when you've developed enough skill that you can let go and let the mountain take you.
 You're still carving and picking a line, but it takes much less physical exertion.
 You aren't fighting.
 You're going where the mountain wants you to go.*